mosaicml/llm-foundry/scripts/eval/README.md

 # In-context learning (ICL) evaluaton
 This is the MosaicML LLM evaluation suite.
-It is the world's fastest, multi-GPU compatible ICL evaluaton suite with built in support for using [FSDP](https://engineering.fb.com/2021/07/15/open-source/fsdp/) with any model on the HuggingFace hub or for any PyTorch model that implements the MosaicGPT model interface.
+It is the world's fastest, multi-GPU compatible ICL evaluaton suite with built in support for using [FSDP](https://pytorch.org/docs/stable/fsdp.html) with any model on the HuggingFace hub or for any PyTorch model that implements the `ComposerModel` interface.

 Run a model by preparing an evaluaton YAML following the format of the examples in the `scripts/eval/yamls` directory.